MohammedAbdullah01/Relational-Diagrams-Projects/README.md

 Each project folder contains:
 - Entity Relationship Diagram (ERD)
-- SQL script for database creation
+- SQL script for each project
 - Sample queries for common operations
 - Data dictionary explaining each table and field

-## Contributing

-Please follow these steps to contribute:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request with a detailed description of your changes

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.